evanwill/refine-lessons/advanced_api.md

 To practice constructing a POST request, read the documentation for [Sentiment Tool](http://sentiment.vivekn.com/docs/api/), another free API.
 Find the service URL and data key necessary to modify the Jython pattern above.
 Create a new column from *first* named `sentiment2` and test the script.

-There are many ways to write it, for example:
+There are many possible ways to create the request, for example:

 ```
 import urllib2